vli0w0/ECON102/MT1 Review Notes.md

   - \# of years to double income/R-GDPpp = 70/auual percentage growth rate (aka annual perc change of R-GDPpp)
 * Productivity Growth Slowdown:
   - Lucas wedge calculates the cost of slowdown.
 It's dollar value ofthe accumulated gap between R-GDPpp with 1960s growth rate and R-GDPpp now.
+* Standard of Living across Countries, need to convert to the same currency
+  - Conversion using market exchange rate is not very representative
+  - to measure the goods at same price, we need to use PPP (**purchasing power parity**) to convert currency
+* Limitations of Real GDP:
+  - household production, like preparing meals - underestimate total production and overestimate growth rate
+  - underground economic activity
+  - leisure time
+  - environmental quality
+* Bottom Line

 #### Business Cycle
+Business Cycle: periodic but irregular up-and-down movement of total production and other measures of economic activity
+* Every cycle has two phases: 1.
+Expansion 2.
+Recession
+  - expansion: period during which R-GDP increases, from trough to peak
+  - recession: period during which R-GDP decreases, negativegrowth rate fot at least **two successive quarters**
+* Every cycle has two turning points: 1.
+Peak and 2.
+Trough